-You’ll need a stain proof work area/clothes and two bowls (one for arils and one for the skin).
+Equipment: you’ll need a stain proof work area/clothes and two bowls (one for arils and one for the skin).
 You will also need a small, sharp knife.

 2. Score marks from the bottom to the top of the pomegranate so the fruit is marked into quarters, as in the photo.

-3. Break the pomegranate into halves…
+4. Break the pomegranate into halves,

 then into quarters.

 I hope you’ll give pomegranates a try this season, and that you’ll love them as much as I do.
-Now you know how to open a pomegranate without making a mess!
+Now you know how to open a pomegranate without making a mess.